sigruptor/arjhanwar.github.io/tech/papers/dynamo.md

         2. Gossip based failure view bw all the nodes..but with external discovery it was not needed.
 Local view of failures was sufficient.
 10. *Adding removing Storage Nodes :* Bootstrapping, it is assigned a set of keys and the other nodes leave the control of those keys.
 Helps in uniform load distribution

+## Implementation
+3 components - Request Coordination, Data Persistence Engine and Membership & Failure Detection
+#### Data Persistence Engine
+- Different plugins for different databases in the backend
+- This allows to configure and use specific databases based on usage pattern - e.g. MySQL for objects with larger size which other DB which is good for sizes < KB (BDB - Berkeley Database)

+#### Request Coordination
+- State Machine with all the states
+  - Identifying key nodes for corresponding key
+  - Sending the requests
+  - Waiting for responses, retries
+  - Processing replies and responding to client
+- Read Repaiirs for stale version
+- Version reconciliation

 ## Problem	Technique	Advantage
 Partitioning	Consistent Hashing	Incremental Scalability HA for writes	Vector clocks with reconciliation during reads	Version size decoupled from update rates